staxrip/staxrip/Docs/Introduction/Overview.md

 ## Target Group

-Everyone, who wants to encode videos safely and in a controlled and transparent way and who is not afraid to invest some time in getting to know StaxRip, testing things out, reading the documentation and asking questions if necessary.
+Everyone, who wants to encode videos safely and in a controlled and transparent way, especially by the usage of [AviSynth+](../Usage/Frame-Servers.md) or [VapourSynth](../Usage/Frame-Servers.md), and who is not afraid to invest some time in getting to know StaxRip, testing things out, reading the documentation and asking questions if necessary.

 ## License